-U.S. citizens, U.S. nationals, and authorized non-citizens are protected from discrimination on the basis of national origin, if the employer employs more than 4 employees.
-While Title VII covers only those workplaces where the employer employs more than 15 employees, INA/IRCA prohibits discrimination on the basis of national origin in workplaces where the employer employs between 4 and 14 employees.
-Some states also make it illegal to discriminate on the basis of national origin.
-For more information, please see our page on the minimum number of employees needed to file a claim under your state law.
+U.S. citizens, U.S. nationals, and authorized aliens are protected from discrimination on the basis of national origin if the employer employs more than 4 employees.
+While Title VII covers only workplaces with 15 or more employees, INA/IRCA prohibits discrimination on the basis of national origin in workplaces where the employer employs between 4 and 14 employees.

-The law’s protections apply to both current workers and job applicants.
-If you are a current employee and are fired or not promoted due to your national origin, you are protected under the law.
-If you are not hired due to your national origin, you are also protected under the law.
+The law’s protections apply to job applicants as well as current employees.
+If you are a current employee and are fired or not promoted due to your immigration or citizenship status, you are protected by the law.
+If you are not hired due to your immigration or citizenship status and/or the valid work authorization documents you present, you are also protected by the law.back to top

 4. Which employers are covered by the law?

 All employers with 4 or more employees are covered by the laws against discrimination based on immigration, citizenship status, and document abuse.
 While Title VII covers only those workplaces 15 or more employees, INA/IRCA prohibits discrimination on the basis of national origin in workplaces with between 4 and 14 employees.
 The only difference between the two anti-discrimination laws concerns which governmental agency enforces the laws against your employer.back to top